silverwind/droppy/README.md

 - Internet Explorer 10 or higher

 In case of Firefox and Chrome older version may still work, but I'm not targeting CSS code at them.

+##Systemd
+If you'd like to run droppy as a systemd service, there's a sample service file provided in `examples/droppy.service`